AI Tools Deep Dive

 Read next

 It is not an autocomplete tool.
 It is not inline suggestions.
 Codex operates as a full agent: reading files, running commands, installing dependencies, executing tests, and iterating on failures.
-All of this happens in a remote container, not on your machine.
+In the CLI, that happens in your local checkout.
+In Codex cloud tasks, it happens in a configured environment.

-The CLI is the primary interface for developers.
+The CLI is the fastest interface for local developer work.
 You install it via npm, authenticate with your OpenAI account, and run codex exec "your prompt" from within a repository.
 Codex reads your project structure, understands the codebase, and executes against it.

 Get the weekly deep dive